okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-inline-hook/activate-and-enable/index.md

     - **Authentication secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`
 6. Click **Save**.

-The Password Import Inline Hook is now set up with a status of active.
+The Password Import Inline Hook is now set up with a status of "Active".

 > **Note:** You can also set up an inline hook using an API.
-See [Inline Hooks Management API](/docs/reference/api/inline-hooks/) for further information.
+See [Inline Hooks Management API](/docs/reference/api/inline-hooks/#create-inline-hook) for further information.

 <NextSectionLink/>